prothy/sativion-php/README.md

 We realized at deploy time that the shared hosting provider did not support Node.js and the lack of SSH access made any potential hacks all but impossible (there is apparently a way to work around such restrictions using PHP, but alas).
 I had therefore no other choice but to rewrite the site in PHP, which was made easier by my curiosity for PHP-based frameworks.
 I chose Symphony because it had a bunch of cool features, such as an easy way to build routes using YAML files, and a built-in localization system that simplified the JSON-based approach I attempted in the Node.js version of the site.

-I am planning to redesign the site to make it less monotonous, once I finish some more urgent projects.
+I am planning to redesign the site to make it less monotonous, once my backlog of projects frees up a bit more.